For the past 6 years, I’ve had a unique job that sees a site change every 6 months or so. Most recently, I was

 Unlike Zach, I don’t have a seemingly unlimited wellspring of time to work with — making things by hand?
 Ain’t nobody got time for that!
 This here’s the 9-to-5er’s Most Epic Sandwich, y’all — don’t get it twisted**!

-First order of business was getting solid ingredients.
-People often gripe when faced with prices at fancy restaurants, but it’s not only the labour and ambiance you’re paying for — good ingredients cost money!
+The first order of business was getting solid ingredients.
+People often gripe when faced with prices at fancy restaurants, but it’s not only the labour and ambience you’re paying for — good ingredients cost money!

 Hitting a few grocery stores, I put the following together: